leiabarrowes/Rr/func-spec.md

 Computer randomly generates 2 phenotypes (out of RR, Rr, and rr), which are placed on the outside of a Punnett square.
 Inside each cell are the choices RR, Rr, and rr.
 User must click on the one that belongs in that cell.
 Computer keeps track of number Correct and number Incorrect.
+However, when the user quits the game the score is not saved.
 "Back" link sends user back to home page.

 ##Who are the Parents?##

 User selects the genotypes of the parents after seeing the colors of the offspring.
 Computer keeps track of number Correct and number Incorrect.
+However, when the user quits the game the score is not saved.
 "Back" link sends user back to home page.